LUMC/dgeAnalysis/README.md

    https://cran.r-project.org/bin/windows/Rtools/Rtools35.exe

 ## Fix install problems
-If there are problems installing the application it might be worth trying installing packages manually:
+If there are problems installing the application it might be worth to try installing packages manually:
 ```
 ## Install or import required packages
 if (!require("shiny")) install.packages("shiny")